b-cubed-eu/documentation/src/content/docs/guides/b3verse.md

   order: 6
 ---

-This guide outlines the integration and maintenance of R package software for calculating biodiversity indicators from occurrence cubes.
+This guide provides an overview of the integration and maintenance of R packages designed for calculating biodiversity indicators from occurrence cubes.

 Suggestion citation: